ejmr/LNVL/docs/Howto.md

 You can place additional dialog or anything else after a line using `changeTo()` but there is no good reason to do so.
 LNVL will not display any dialog or do anything else in a scene once it is told to switch to another scene.
-So that means `changeTo()` is best placed at a point in a scene where there is nothing left to do before moving on.
+So that means `changeTo()` is best placed as the final part of a scene.

 Characters